Westgate Las Vegas: Westgate Las Vegas (2014–present)

 On June 30, 2014, timeshare developer Westgate Resorts bought the LVH from Goldman and Gramercy for a price between $150 and $170 million.
 Westgate CEO David Siegel was hoisted to the top of the hotel's sign the following day to begin removing the letters "LVH" to make way for the property's new name, Westgate Las Vegas.
 Siegel stated that the company would spend at least $160 million on renovations, and that it would begin converting hotel rooms into timeshare units.
 According to Siegel, the timeshare conversion would take 15 to 20 years, and, even after its completion, at least 30 percent of the units would remain available as hotel rooms at any given time.

 Westgate retained Paragon Gaming to replace Navegante as the property's manager in 2015.
 In 2020, GVII LLC, a company formed by former gaming regulator Mark Lipparelli, replaced Paragon as the casino manager.

+In 2023, a tunnel was drilled to the resort for a future Las Vegas Convention Center Loop underground Tesla shuttle service station.